apache/rocketmq-site/_posts/2017-02-10-four-methods-to-feed-name-server-address-list.md

     defaultMQAdminExt.setNamesrvAddr("name-server1-ip:port;name-server2-ip:port");`

+2. Java Options

+    Name server address list may also be fed to your application through specifying the sequel java option `rocketmq.namesrv.addr` before launching.

-2. Environment Variable
+3. Environment Variable

-   You can export `NAMESRV_ADDR` environment variable.
+   A third method is via environment variable: you can export `NAMESRV_ADDR` environment variable.
 Brokers and clients will examine and use its value if set.

-3. Java Options

-    Similar to environment variable, you may specify the sequel java option `rocketmq.namesrv.addr` before launching your application.

-4. HTTP endpoint
+4. HTTP Endpoint

-    If you do not specify name server address list using previously mentioned methods, Apache RocketMQ will periodically access the following HTTP end point to acquire and update name server address list.
+    If you do not specify name server address list using previously mentioned methods, Apache RocketMQ will access the following HTTP end point to acquire and update name server address list every two minutes with initial delay of ten seconds.

     On default, the end point is: